hen-wood/class-size-extension/README.md

 This extension works on the classmates tab of progress tracker.
 It starts by displaying the number of students in the cohort.
 Any changes in class size (students lost/gained) will also be noted the day after assessments (or whenever progress tracker updates).

+It uses your own local storage on chrome and will only check for updates when the page is visited, so the first time the page is visited it will say there are no changes.
+The next time changes occur on the page, it should update.
+It has three sets to compare.
+One for "last week" and one for "this week" to determine the individual student changes and overall change in class size, then one for "current week" to check if actual changes have occurred on the page.

 ##What it looks like when changes occur:

 <img width="599" alt="changes" src="https://user-images.githubusercontent.com/104668677/198858681-1046bc50-4d0c-4b05-8dc3-8f3c364a1508.png">